rootkovska/rootkovska.github.io/papers.md

 ---

-Below is a list of select papers and projects I have authored (or co-authored) over the past ~10 years, sorted by topic, and in inverse chronoloigical order.
+Below is a list of select papers and projects I have authored (or co-authored) over the past ~10 years, sorted by topic, and in inverse chronological order.

 Qubes OS and Security through Compartmentalization (defensive work)
 --------------------------------------------------------------------